A modular functor from state sums for finite tensor categories and their bimodules: Framed defect manifolds

 \begin{Definition} Let $\epsilon \,{=}\, (\epsilon_i)_{i=1,2,...,n}$ be an $n$-tuple of signs, which we consider as either linearly or cyclically ordered.
 An $n$-tuple $\kappa \,{=}\, (\kappa_{i})_{i=1,2,...,n} \,{\in}\, \Z^n_{\phantom I}$ of integers is said to be a tuple of \emph{framing indices} associated with a linearly ordered $n$-tuple $\epsilon$ of signs iff, for every $i\,{\in}\,\{1,2,...\,,n-1\}$, $\kappa_{i}$ is even if the product $\epsilon_{i+1}\,\epsilon_i$ is positive, while $\kappa_{i}$ is odd if $\epsilon_{i+1}\,\epsilon_i$ is negative.
 If $\epsilon$ is considered as cyclically ordered, then we impose in addition the same rule on $\kappa_{n}$ as a function of the product $\epsilon_n\,\epsilon_1$. \end{Definition}

 Later on, only the homotopy class of the vector field will matter; accordingly, the datum $\chi$ of an \undefectonemanifold\ is equivalent to the datum of a tuple $\kappa$ of framing indices for the signs $\epsilon$ of the defect points.
 (This motivates the terminology `framing index'; compare also Remark \ref{rem:framing} below.)
-Accordingly, we will also use the notation $(\L,\epsilon,\kappa)$ in place of $(\L,\epsilon,\chi)$ for 2-framed defect one-manifolds.
+Accordingly, we will also use the notation $(\L,\epsilon,\kappa)$ in place of $(\L,\epsilon,\chi)$ for $2$-framed defect one-manifolds.

 We still have to introduce the general \undefectsurface s that can have general \undefectonemanifold s as their boundary components.
 This is done as follows.
 Again we start with a compact oriented surface $\vSigma$, now possibly with corners.
 Again there is an embedding $\delta\colon I^{\sqcup n} \,{\sqcup}\, (\SS^1)^{\sqcup m}\,{\to}\, \vSigma$ as an additional structure.
 But now we allow for more general embeddings than before: the image of an interval or a circle is also allowed to be contained in a connected component of the boundary $\partial\vSigma$.
+(Thus the intersection of the image of an interval with $\partial\vSigma$ is either empty, equal to the image of the end points, or equal to the image of the interval.)
 If this is the case, then we call the image of the interval or circle an unlabeled \emph{free boundary}.
 The end points of a free boundary interval are corners of $\vSigma$; they constitute additional marked points of $\Sigma$, to which we still refer as defect points.
 Still at each defect point on $\partial\vSigma$ the vector field $\chi$ on $\vSigma$ provides a non-vanishing vector; for $\delta$ a free boundary the so obtained vector at a defect point $p \,{\in}\, \delta \,{\cap}\,\partialg\vSigma$ is outward-poin\-ting iff $\delta$ is oriented towards $\partialg\vSigma$, i.e.\ iff $p$ is a negative point.
 If a circle is not mapped by $\delta$ to a boundary component of $\vSigma$, then its image has again to be contained in the interior of $\vSigma$.